matloff/fastStat/StatBareMin.md

 Occasionally there are references to data frames etc. for readers who use R or Python for data science, but these references are not essential to the narrative.
-Near the end of the document, examples of the concepts that use Actual R statistical operations are shown, but this is not intended as a tutorial on R; see my [fasteR tutorial](https://github.com/matloff/fasteR) for this purpose.
+Near the end of the document, examples of the concepts that use actual R statistical operations are shown, but this is not intended as a tutorial on R, and can be understood with knowing the R details.
+(See my [fasteR tutorial](https://github.com/matloff/fasteR) for a quick introduction to R.)

 In addition there are also references to my [fastStat tutorial](https://github.com/matloff/fastStat), which is more detailed